rishi91001/Rishi-bot-v2/README.md

-# Priyansh Bot v2
+# Rishi Bot v2

-Welcome to **Priyansh Bot v2**!
+Welcome to **Rishi Bot v2**!
 This is a powerful and customizable bot built for automating various tasks on Facebook Messenger.

 ## Table of Contents